Markus-Xavier/whats-for-dinner/README.md

 ## Challenges + Improvements
 - My commits were good in the beginning but started to become more infrequent, this is something that I plan to change in the next project.
-- Due to time management issues there were a couple of bugs left in.
+- Due to less than optimal time management issues there were a couple of bugs left in.
 - I would like to finish the login functionality and add a recipe save feature.
 I would also like to work with an actcual backend vs just using local storage.